 In addition to his passion for the bioeconomy and sustainability, Ralohn is an avid biker, adventurer and volunteer for a variety of personal and professional interests.

 Ashley developed a passion for preserving and protecting the environment growing up on Bowen Island.
 She received two Sustainability Awards from the Bowen Island Community Foundation in 2013 and 2014, and graduated from the University of British Columbia in 2016 with a Bachelor’s Degree in Environmental Science.
 Her areas of expertise include conservation, biogeography, natural systems, sustainable development, communication management, and political ecology.
 Since graduation, she has been expanding her global network through marine conservation projects in places such as Africa and Indonesia.
-As the Operations Coordinator at BC Bioenergy Network, she manages marketing and communications, events, board governance, finances, research and reporting, and administration.
+As the Operations Manager at BC Bioenergy Network, she manages marketing and communications, events, board governance, finances, research and reporting, and administration.
 She strives to facilitate flawless coordination between BCBN stakeholders, industry, academia, government, and the broader bioenergy community.

 Aside from her professional and academic endeavors in sustainability, Ashley teaches scuba diving, plays ultimate frisbee and is a devoted horticulturist.